jingwei-a-zhang/WinAppSDK-Blog-Post/WinUI.md

 # Build your first WinUI 3 app (Part 1)
-Through this tutorial, you will learn how to write a WinUI 3 desktop app.
-You will use the Windows App SDK, which decouples APIs and tools from the operating system and provides a modernized UI framework for Windows 10/11 app development.
-This blog aims to help members new to Windows development quickly build familiarity using WinAppSDK by guiding you through a fun sample app I created.
+As part of the [Windows App SDK](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/), WinUI 3 provides a modernized UI framework for building Windows 10 and Windows 11.
+This 3-part blog aims to help members new to Windows development quickly build familiarity using the Window App SDK through a fun sample app I created.

-This post is part 1 of the 3-part WinAppSDK blog and **is scoped to showing you how to use WinUI 3 controls to create a simple working user interface.** [Part 2](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/Windowing.md) and [3](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/SingleInstancing.md) are for windowing and single instancing.
+**This post is only part 1 of the 3-part Windows App SDK blog** and is scoped to showing you how to use WinUI 3 controls to create a simple working user interface.
+[Part 2](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/Windowing.md) and [3](https://github.com/jingwei-a-zhang/test-MDfiles/blob/main/SingleInstancing.md) are for windowing and single instancing.

 ## Sample app overview
 We are going to build an app with buttons that produce drum sounds (DrumPad).
-As simple as this demo app is, it shows some cool things you can do right away with WinAppSDK:
+As simple as this demo app is, it shows some cool things you can do right away with the Windows App SDK (WinAppSDK):
-* Working with simple and easy-to-use UI controls from Windows UI Library (WinUI) 3
+* Working with simple and easy-to-use UI controls from [Windows UI Library (WinUI) 3](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/)
-* Customizing windowing options so that the user can multitask with the app always on top or have a full immersive experience
+* Customizing [windowing](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/windowing/windowing-overview) options so that the user can multitask with the app always on top or have a full immersive experience
-* Making the app single-instanced to reduce synchronization issues between instances
+* Making the app [single-instanced](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/applifecycle/applifecycle-instancing) to reduce synchronization issues between instances

 ## Prerequisites
 1. Install tools for developing apps for Windows 10 and Windows 11 [here](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=vs-2022).
-2. Create a WinUI 3 app that uses the Windows App SDK [here](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/create-your-first-winui3-app?pivots=winui3-packaged-csharp).
+2. [Create a WinUI 3 app](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/create-your-first-winui3-app?pivots=winui3-packaged-csharp) using the Blank App, Packaged (WinUI 3 in Desktop) template, and name it **DrumPad**.

-> **Optional**: If you are new to Windows development, we recommend taking a [C# crash course](https://docs.microsoft.com/en-us/shows/CSharp-101/?WT.mc_id=Educationalcsharp-c9-scottha&page=1) to familiarize yourself with the syntax and other basics.

 ## Project template structure
-In the WinUI 3 project template, code is broken down into two main parts: App.xaml and MainWindow.xaml.
-Most of our code will live in MainWindow.xaml and MainWindow.xaml.cs
+In the WinUI 3 project template, most of our code will live in *MainWindow.xaml* and *MainWindow.xaml.cs*

-* **MainWindow.xaml**: this is a XAML file where we will define all of our UI elements, called “controls”, that will make up the visual layer of our application.
+* **MainWindow.xaml** is a XAML file where we will define all of our UI elements, called “controls”, that will make up the visual layer of our application.
-* **MainWindow.xaml.cs**: This is the C# code-behind file where we will put all the logic that lets us interact with our application.
+* **MainWindow.xaml.cs** is the C# code-behind file where we will put all the logic that lets us interact with our application.

 ## UI layout design
 The following WinUI 3 controls are used to represent components of a drum pad: